pengfei99/frontend_playground/README.md

-# Play with javascript nodeJs
+# Front end programing play ground

-In this repo, we will play with javascript, nodejs and [Electron](https://www.electronjs.org/docs/latest/tutorial/quick-start)
+In this repo, we will follow a series of tutorial of fontend technologies.
+Such as javascript, Typescript, react, vue, nodejs, [Electron](https://www.electronjs.org/docs/latest/tutorial/quick-start) and more.

 ## 1. **What is JS?**
 JavaScript is a programming language initially designed to interact with elements of web pages.
 In web browsers, JavaScript consists of three main parts: